claudioaltamura/spring-boot-structured-logging/README.md

 ## ✨ Spring Boot Structured Logging Key Features

-- **Easy Configuration**: Enable structured logging with simple application properties.
+- Enable structured logging with simple application properties.
-- **Format Options**: Choose between different structured logging formats such as ECS (Elastic Common Schema) or Logstash.
+- Choose between different structured logging formats such as ECS (Elastic Common Schema) or Logstash.
-- **Custom Formatters**: Implement your own formatters for custom log output.
+- Implement your own formatters for custom log output.

 ## 🛠️ How to Run
 Clone this repository and run the application using: